 Despite the challenging industry environment, we are pursuing several market opportunities.
 In the last several years, China has become a significant market for our products.
 Revenues from China primarily arise from large capital orders, the timing of which is often difficult to predict.
 To capitalize on this growing market, we are in the process of establishing an assembly facility in China for our stock-preparation equipment and related aftermarket products.
-Orders from China of nearly \$16 million for stock-preparation equipment largely contributed to the 31% increase (25% excluding currency exchange effects) in total Company bookings, to \$61.1 million in the first quarter of 2003, which was our best bookings quarter in three years, compared with \$46.7 million in the first quarter of 2002.
-The bookings growth came entirely from our Papermaking Equipment segment due to the orders from China, and a combined 14% increase in orders in the accessories and water-management product lines.
+During the first half of 2003, we received orders from China of approximately \$17 million for stock-preparation equipment (approximately \$16 million and \$1 million in the first and second quarters of 2003, respectively).
+We expect to receive additional orders from China during the balance of the year, although not necessarily at this level.